Golden Knights vs. Stars: Odds, total, moneyline - Stanley Cup Semifinals Game 2

 Golden Knights vs. Stars Betting Trends

-- Dallas has combined with its opponent to score more than 5.5 goals in 50 of 96 games this season.
+- Vegas and its opponent have combined to score more than 5.5 goals in 55 of 94 games this season.

-- In the 16 times this season the Golden Knights have been favored on the moneyline, they have gone 12-4 in those games.
+- The Golden Knights are 12-4 this season when favored on the moneyline.

-- The Stars have been the underdog eight times this season, and upset their opponent in four of those games.
+- The Stars have been made the underdog eight times this season, and upset their opponent four times.

 - Vegas is 12-4 when playing with moneyline odds of -115 or shorter (75.0% win percentage).

-- Dallas is 4-4 when it is underdogs of -105 or longer on the moneyline.
+- Dallas is 4-4 when it is the underdog by -105 or longer on the moneyline.

 Golden Knights Player Props